Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/angular-10-routing-this-is-what-you-need-to-know.md

 const routes: Routes = [
   { path: 'welcome', component: WelcomeComponent },
   { path: 'second', component: SecondComponent },
-  { path: '',   redirectTo: '/welcome', pathMatch: 'full' },
+  { path: '', redirect: '/welcome', pathMatch: 'full' },
-  { path: '**', component: NotFoundComponent }
+  { path: '**', component: NotFoundComponent },
 ];
 ```

-Here on the third route, we are saying if the main page is called (empty string) we `redirectTo` the `/welcome` route.
+Here on the third route, we say if the main page is called (empty string), we `redirect` the `/welcome` route.

-You will actually see your URL change if you now go to your main page!
+You will see your URL change if you now go to your main page!

 ## Child routes

 The last fundamental to Angular routing is the use of child routes.

 Image an `admin` route or a `blog-post/category/post` setup.
-In this case, we will make a child component under the second route.
+We will make a child component under the second route in this case.

 Let's generate our child component first.